olinjs/olinjs/classes/class06/README.md

 ### Know your tools

-#### The Console
+#### The Server Console

-Calls to `console.log`, exceptions, and stack traces go to the console.
+Calls by your Node server to `console.log`, error messages, exceptions, and stack traces go to the server console.
-Both the client and server have consoles — server-side JavaScript outputs to the server console, client-side JavaScript to the client console in the browser.

-In your development environment, the client console is your browser console, and the server console is the Terminal you run your Node app from.
 When you deploy to Heroku, you can access your server console output with `heroku logs`.

+#### The Browser Console

+When you write and debug front-end JavaScript, all `console.log` calls, error messages, exceptions, and stack traces go to the console in your browser, accessible through the web inspector.

 It's easy to go very far down a debugging path only to realize that it was the wrong path.
 One of the most difficult things about debugging is deciding where to start.